google_counter

 The positive results due to the work of the immune system continued.
 Follow-up scans, including one nearly a year after diagnosis, remained crystal clear with no evidence of cancer recurrence.
 Maurice notes an unexpected benefit: "I noticed a very obvious de-aging effect.
 Daria looked fresh and genuinely had de-aged, considering she was in the middle of chemotherapy and radiotherapy."

 Daria's experience offers hope to other patients facing similar diagnoses.
-Her advice emphasizes urgency: "Go early, go very quickly.
+Her story reflects the growing interest in dendritic cell-based therapy for brain tumors abroad, especially among patients searching for innovative immunotherapy options.
+Her advice also emphasizes urgency: "Go early, go very quickly.
 Don't lose hope, don't give up.
-There are treatments available now that are very different than three to five years ago."
+There are treatments available now that are very different from those three to five years ago."

 Daria Rogers from Ireland: "Dendritic Cell Therapy Gave Me Hope"